JustAnotherHeroRiding/notes/Memory Game modes.md

 2. **Zapsplat:** Offers a wide range of sound effects.
 You might find suitable sounds for a successful match or an unsuccessful attempt.

 3. **Free Music Archive:** While primarily for music, they also have sound effects that could be useful.

+#### Let's try recording a major lick for success, minor lick for failure
 ### Tasks
 - play a sound when losing or winning
 - Background music